jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 * Since the keyword matching process likely missed many risk headlines however, the default non-risk category probably contains a number of false positives.
 This was initially tackled by training a model on half the data, predicting the other half's non-risk headlines and keeping only those with low scores.

-* But this led to a skewed dataset that doesn't reflect the real data distribution, particularly evident during the parameter tuning process when tuned models actually performed worse than their default counterparts on put aside data.
-This prompted the need for a second, better round of data collection.
+* But this led to a skewed dataset that doesn't reflect the real data distribution.
+This was particularly evident during parameter tuning when tuned models actually performed worse than their default counterparts on put aside data, prompting the need for a second, better data collection process.

 ### 2nd dataset (collection in progress)
 * A second dataset is currenty being collected which feeds all headlines to Google Gemini for evaluation according to a more clearly defined criteria with multiple examples.
 Yet since this uses a greater number of API calls, it initially focuses only on Colombia with the intention of expanding to other countries later if it works.